migM/JokeChucker/README.md

 ## It chucks jokes!
 To run this application and have access to all the code that makes it work, open a command line in your desired local path and copy the following command to your command line:
  `git clone https://github.com/migM/JokeChucker`

+(no GIT on your machine? no problem!
+Download here: ('https://git-scm.com/downloads'))

 ## > Inside your brand spanking new JokeChucker directory, make sure to navigate to /src/ ...
 `cd .\src\`